Print is not the driver any more – you have got to have other products

 Day three of the AIP trip to Ohio was full of inspiring and challenging examples of news companies that diversified in order to ensure their growth and sustainability.

 Publisher and Editor Levi Rickert of Native News Onlne is a tribal citizen of the Prairie Band Potawatomi Nation.

 Native News Online is a digital-only news site that focuses on Rickert’s mission of improving the lives of Indigenous people.

 “The word we use is Impact, Rickert said, “we want to say we are making a difference, not just being victims.”

 For nine years, Rickert said, he spent 90% of his effort on editorial and 10% on business.
 After getting a business partner and putting a team in place they increased donations from approximately $3,200 to over $140,000 a year.

 “When you think you’ve asked enough, keep asking,” he was told by an advisor on how to use FaceBook Advertising

-During the Covid pandemic, they realised we could also get grant money.
+During the Covid pandemic, they realised they could also get grant money.
 For example, they have had sponsorships of content on topics close to the hearts of their readers and advertisers, such as opioid abuse, and live streams of the Tribal Economic Summit.

 “The terrible story we decided to cover extensively was about how Native American children were removed from their families.